Why enterprises need a governed runtime between AI intent and consequence.

 How to think about world-runtime

-If systems of record are where enterprise truth lives, and models are where reasoning happens, world-runtime is the governed runtime that lets enterprise agents act coherently, safely, and durably between the two.
+If systems of record are where enterprise truth lives, and models are where reasoning happens, world-runtime is the governed world-state runtime that lets humans, software, and AI agents coordinate safely between the two.

 What changes with world-runtime?